 “We aligned at the leadership level to create an easy-to-understand rubric for communicating performance in a subjective, data-driven way: Ultimately, we aimed for our rep scorecard to highlight the following: This is what matters.
 Here’s what you should be doing.
 Here’s where you should be.”

-So How Do Sales Rep Scorecards Really Work?
+How Do Sales Scorecards Work?

 It’s wise to iterate off whatever base model you implement to look for the right combination of metrics that really work for your sales organization.
 Even if the additional models are not made public, you can analyze the impact of variables you’re using.
 That said, once the core metrics are established, and your sales teams know the goals they’re trying to reach, it’s time to create baselines that you can tier based on an average.
 In other words, you can weigh different metrics depending on what you want to incentivize.